c4spar/deno-cliffy/flags/README.md

 $ deno run https://deno.land/x/cliffy/examples/flags/custom-option-processing.ts --foo abc
 error: Uncaught Error: Option --foo must be of type float but got: abc
 ```

+## ❯ Contributing

+Any kind of contribution is welcome!
+Please take a look at the [contributing guidelines](../CONTRIBUTING.md).

 ## ❯ License